Inverkeithing: Governance

-For the UK Parliament, Inverkeithing forms part of the Cowdenbeath and Kirkcaldy constituency, as of 2024 held by Melanie Ward for the Labour Party.
-For the Scottish Parliament, Inverkeithing is part of the Cowdenbeath constituency, as of 2024 represented by Annabelle Ewing of the Scottish National Party.
+For the UK Parliament, Inverkeithing is part of the Cowdenbeath and Kirkcaldy constituency, represented by Melanie Ward of the Labour Party since 2024.

+For the Scottish Parliament, Inverkeithing is part of the Cowdenbeath constituency, represented by David Barratt of the Scottish National Party since 2026.

 Fife Council is the local authority for Inverkeithing, which is part of the Inverkeithing and Dalgety Bay (ward).
 Following the 2022 local elections, councillors representing the town are David Barratt (SNP), Dave Dempsey (Conservative), Patrick Browne (Labour) and Sarah Neal (SNP).

-Inverkeithing Community Council handles local town matters, and as of 2024 is chaired by Helen Doig.
-Like other community councils, it is a voluntary organisation that acts as a voice for the area, and is involved in community planning partnerships.
+Inverkeithing Community Council is the most local elected representation.

 Transport

+Inverkeithing railway station, a hub of travel for East Scotland.

-Inverkeithing railway station is a main stop for Scotrail's Fife Circle line services, as well as CrossCountry, LNER and Caledonian Sleeper services.
+Inverkeithing Railway Station is a main stop for ScotRail's Fife Circle line services, as well as CrossCountry, LNER and Caledonian Sleeper services.

-Ferrytoll Park and Ride at the foot of the Forth Road Bridge.

-The town is served by numerous local bus services to Edinburgh, Edinburgh airport, and much of Fife by Stagecoach and Bay Travel.
-Inverkeithing and its surroundings are served by the Ferrytoll Park & Ride to the south of the town, which provides car parking and links to the Scottish Citylink coach network.
+Bus services for Inverkeithing are operated by Stagecoach and Bay Travel.
+Ferrytoll Park and Ride is a bus park and ride scheme for Edinburgh and Fife located in Inverkeithing.

 Inverkeithing is bypassed by the M90 motorway, which links Fife to Lothian and Edinburgh via the Queensferry Crossing.

-Inverkeithing is part of National Cycle Route 76, and cycling commuters travelling south to Edinburgh cross the Forth Road Bridge, which is open exclusively to cyclists, walking and public transport.
-Inverkeithing has been named the most electric vehicle friendly commuter town in the UK (2025).
+Inverkeithing is on National Cycle Route 1 and National Cycle Route 76.